hannaj06/joft/README.md

 # joft
-Simple webapp to server joke of the day emails.
+Simple webapp to serve joke of the day emails.